 A: Please consult your health care professional about interactions or other complications before using this product.

 A: Dosing for CBD from hemp is unique to the individual.
 Unlike traditional pharmaceuticals, the dosages may vary depending on the needs of your own body.
 The goal is to reach your own personal wellness.
 For tinctures and oils start your daily regimen by dropping 5 drops directly under your tongue or on your lower lip one or two times daily and let it absorb for 30 to 60 seconds.
 Use the same dosing schedule for several days.
 After four or five days determine if you are feeling relief.
 If no or few results are noticed, increase the dose by 5 drops a day.
 Continue adjusting as needed until you feel relief.
 A total daily dose is 20 – 24 drops.
 Remember, it takes time and consistency to find what is right for you.
 A few drops a day typically goes a long way.
 Start low and increase as needed.

 Q: Is CBD helpful to pets?

-A: Humans & other mammals have endocannabinoid systems, specific cannabinoid receptor sites located primarily in the brain, central nervous system & peripheral organs, especially the immune cells.
+A: Humans and other mammals have endocannabinoid systems, specific cannabinoid receptor sites located primarily in the brain, central nervous system and peripheral organs, especially the immune cells.
 The endocannabinoid system has been found in all vertebrates.
 CBD interacts in a similar way in pets as it does with humans, therefore it can be used to treat similar conditions.
 Studies show that cannabinoids have anti-inflammatory effects and can help with a variety of ailments.
 It can help with pets that have joint pain, separation anxiety, social anxiety, fear of thunderstorms, or fear long-distance traveling.
-It is great for post-surgery recovery since it aids with swelling, pain and stiffness, as well as for bone breaks, torn ligaments and muscle strains.
+It is great for post-surgery recovery since it aids with swelling, pain, and stiffness, as well as for bone breaks, torn ligaments and muscle strains.